Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

-We conclude that our method can improve transferability even when the target architecture is unknown.
+We conclude that our method improves transferability even when the target architecture is unknown.
 This tends to indicate that the adversarial directions against posterior predictive distribution are partially aligned across different architectures.
-In other words, given a common classification task, there might exist a part of the uncertainty in parameters' estimate that is common across architectures, and the variability of one architecture's parameters might be informative of the variability of parameters of another architecture.
+In other words, given a common classification task, the variability of an architecture parameters might be informative of the variability of another architecture parameters.